 Families often talk about elderly care plans and when it’s going to be time for home care.
 Some focus on family caregiving and try to avoid the cost of home care.
 One thing should never be eliminated from a care plan, and that’s respite care.

+- Emergency Contacts.
 Keep a list of emergency contacts handy.
 The list needs to have the medical power of attorney, the closest family contact, doctors, and close friends who can help.
 If there is an emergency, you’ll want the caregiver to be able to quickly get the necessary help.

-There are bound to be things that your parents like and dislike.
-If a caregiver is unaware and offers an item or activity your parent dislikes, it is going to lead to agitation.
+- Likes and Dislikes.
+There are bound to be things that your loved one likes and dislikes.
+If a caregiver is unaware and offers an item or activity your loved one dislikes, it is going to lead to agitation.
 Make sure the caregiver knows the full list.
 For example, if your loved one hates mushrooms, make that clear.
 If your loved one is sensitive to loud noises, make sure that is mentioned.

-On a medical information sheet, you want to list all medications your mom or dad takes.
+- Medical Information.
+On a medical information sheet, you want to list all medications your loved one takes.
 Add a note about the time it’s given, the dosage given, and any side effects you’ve noticed.
 You should also offer general background information on chronic health conditions and other information that will help as well as the names and phone numbers for doctors.

 If you or your loved one are in need of assistance developing a respite care plan, the team at Hope Senior Home Care is ready to help.
 Please feel free to reach out to me with any questions.